yavuztas/yavuztas.github.io/_drafts/call-default-serializers-from-custom-serializer-in-jackson.markdown

 {% endhighlight %}

 ## 7. Conclusion
-Today, **we learned how to call default serializers inside a custom serializer in Jackson Library**.
+In this tutorial, **we learned how to call default serializers inside a custom serializer in Jackson Library**.

 Like always, all the code examples used in this tutorial are available [over on GitHub](https://github.com).